RBalderas11/Project-1/README.md

 1. If an individual has insurance, are they less likely to die from heart disease?
         According to our graphs and data, it can be concluded that yes, if an individual has insurance, they are less likely to die from heart disease.
 Referring to the two geographical maps of the NC counties that show the mortality numbers by county and percent insured by county respectively, it is clear that the "darker colored" counties on the mortality map, are shown on the percent insured map as "lighter colors".
-2. If an individual is below the poverty line, are they more likely to die from heart disease?
+2. Is an individual in a higher income bracket, more likely to be insured?

 3. Is there a significant impact to an individual's ability to survive heart disease due to their income and insurance coverage?